Protecting Forest Habitat & Wildlife at Audubon Sharon

 Through land stewardship, science, education, and advocacy, our network works across the state to preserve habitat and protect bird species that are of state, national, and global concern; and we identify and support Important Bird Areas (IBAs)—a hallmark of Audubon’s efforts worldwide.

-With over 10,000 supporters, six active Audubon Society chapters serving towns throughout Connecticut, and a coalition of more than 2,000 volunteers, Audubon’s impact is recognized across Connecticut.
+With over 10,000 supporters, a network of Audubon Society chapters serving towns throughout Connecticut, and a coalition of more than 2,000 volunteers, Audubon’s impact is recognized across Connecticut.
 Whether we are putting up nesting poles for Osprey, monitoring songbird and raptor populations, or advocating for more bird-friendly public policies, the Audubon community is a powerful network for birds, wildlife, and people.
 You can help ensure this work continues and expand this network by supporting our work that protects Connecticut's diverse habitats.

 Please explore below the many ways in which you can give.